Flipmode Squad

+Flipmode Squad is an American hip hop collective formed and fronted by Busta Rhymes.

 History

 In 1993, Busta Rhymes first introduced the Flipmode Squad when he still was a part of former group Leaders of the New School, with the members being Brittle Lo and Cool Whip of the duo Cracker Jacks, Rampage the Last Boy Scout and Boy Wonder the Caped Crusader.
-The line-up changed up drastically with Rampage being the only remaining member of Flipmode.
+The lineup changed up drastically with Rampage being the only remaining member of Flipmode.